 Where one or more of the competing offers is being implemented by way of a scheme of arrangement, the parties must consult the Panel as to the applicable timetable.
+The Panel will then determine the date or dates on which final revisions to the competing offers must be announced and on which any auction procedure will commence, taking into account all the relevant circumstances.

-32.6 THE OFFEREE BOARD'S OPINION AND THE OPINIONS OF THE EMPLOYEE REPRESENTATIVES AND THE PENSION SCHEME TRUSTEES
+32.6 THE OFFEREE BOARD'S OPINION AND THE EMPLOYEE REPRESENTATIVES' OPINION

-(a) The board of the offeree company must send to the company's shareholders and persons with information rights a circular containing its opinion on the revised offer as required by Rule 25.1, drawn up in accordance with Rules 25 and 27 and, at the same time:

-- (i) publish the circular on a website in accordance with Rule 26.1; - (ii) announce via a RIS that the circular has been published; and

-(iii) make the circular readily and promptly available to its employee representatives (or, where there are no employee representatives, to the employees themselves) and to the trustees of its pension scheme(s).

-(b) Where the board of the offeree company receives in good time before publication of its circular on the revised offer:

-(i) an opinion from employee representatives on the effects of the revised offer on employment; or any such opinion must be appended to the circular.
-Where any such opinion is received but not in good time before publication of the offeree board circular, the offeree company must promptly publish the opinion on a website and announce via a RIS that it has been so published, provided that it is received no later than 14 days after the date on which the offer becomes or is declared wholly unconditional.
+- (a) The board of the offeree company must send to the company's shareholders and persons with information rights a circular containing its opinion on the revised offer as required by Rule 25.1, drawn up in accordance with Rules 25 and 27 and, at the same time: - (i) publish the circular on a website in accordance with Rule 30.4; - (ii) announce via a RIS that the circular has been published; and - (iii) make it readily and promptly available to its employee representatives or, where there are no employee representatives, to the employees themselves. - (b) The board of the offeree company must append to its circular a separate opinion from its employee representatives on the effects of the revised offer on employment, provided such opinion is received in good time before publication of that circular.
+Where the opinion of the employee representatives is not received in good time before publication of the offeree board circular, the offeree company must promptly publish the employee representatives' opinion on a website and announce via a RIS that it has been so published, provided that it is received no later than 14 days after the date on which the offer becomes or is declared wholly unconditional.

-(ii) an opinion from the trustees of any of its pension scheme(s) on the effects of the revised offer on the pension scheme(s),
+NOTE ON BUILF 32.6

-Offeree company's responsibility for costs
+Employee representatives' opinion: offeree company's responsibility for costs